The Science Behind Practice and Rest

 “I’ll Just Play Through the Fatigue”

 This is the single most destructive mindset for a brass player.
 Fatigue is a biological signal that tissue needs repair.
 Forcing more practice when your lips or muscles are exhausted leads to compensation—bad habits, tension, and eventually injury.
 Famous brass pedagogues like Arnold Jacobs emphasized that you can only practice correctly when your body is fresh.
 When you feel that first sign of tiredness, stop.
 Rest for the full break time, or end the session early.
+Remember: a short, high-quality practice is worth more than a long, sloppy one.

 The Weekend Warrior Trap

 Cramming all practice into two long sessions on Saturday and Sunday is inefficient and dangerous.
 Skill acquisition requires a consistent daily stimulus.
 One 45-minute session each day is far more effective than one 4-hour session on Saturday.
 Spread your practice evenly across the week, and include at least one full rest day where you don't touch your instrument.
+Consistency builds resilience; binges build injury.

 Ignoring Pain vs. Discomfort

 There’s a difference between the mild discomfort of pushing into new range (which can be constructive) and sharp, localized pain (which is a warning).
 If you feel pain in your lips, jaw, or teeth, stop immediately and rest until the pain disappears completely.
 If it persists, consult a medical professional who understands musicians' injuries.
+Many brass players also experience temporomandibular joint (TMJ) issues from excessive pressure.
+If you feel clicking or pain in your jaw, reduce practice intensity and incorporate jaw stretches.

 Tailoring Your Routine to Low Brass Demands